ruapotato/callen/README.md

 # Callen

-(pronounce call'n.
+(pronounced call'n.
 Example: who's call'n?)
 This GPL3 IVR (Interactive Voice Response) is targeted at the L5 running PureOS.

 # Setup: